-Micheal Binns is a registered patent attorney practicing primarily in the area of intellectual property patent litigation.
-His experience includes the litigation, counseling, and prosecution of all forms of intellectual property related to a variety of technologies and industries in biotechnology, chemical, pharmaceutical, and telecommunications arts.
+Micheal Binns is a registered patent attorney practicing primarily in the area of intellectual property litigation.
+His experience includes the litigation, counseling, and prosecution of all forms of intellectual property related to a variety of industries and technologies, including tech, biotechnology, chemical, pharmaceutical, and telecommunications arts.

 Micheal also has significant trial experience involving Hatch-Waxman litigation, including preparing fact and expert witnesses for trial testimony and for cross-examination.
 He prides himself on providing clients with a competitive advantage in sophisticated intellectual property matters.